How is Apple Encouraging Progressive Web Apps on iOS 13

 Maybe Safari is not the best platform for these features, but they can all be done through Safari.

 Applications tend to be tools, something used to accomplish one or more tasks.
-Things like spreadsheets and word processes are obvious examples.
+Software like spreadsheets and word processes are obvious examples.
+As Microsoft and Google have shown, these office productivity tools can do quite well on the web.

-As I read through Apple guidance they are looking for applications that are not what they consider replication of a web site and also offer some form of unique value.
+Reading through the guidelines Apple is looking for applications that are not what they consider replication of a web site and also offer some form of unique value.
 Again a subjective attribute.

 To borrow from their language about what is offensive, you know an app when you see it.